History of Suresnes: Garden City (south-western plateau)

 There had been a small Protestant community in Suresnes, meeting in an apartment on Rue Sainte-Appoline (now Rue Berthelot) since 1893.
 While several neighboring communes already had Protestant places of worship, these faithful maintained their desire to remain in Suresnes, continuing to worship in modest conditions.
-When the garden city was being built, Henri Sellier envisaged the creation of a Protestant church, but it wasn't until after the Second World War that the Paris Lutheran Church became the tenant of a garden on Avenue d'Estournelles-de-Constant, near Avenue de Sully, whose name (in homage to the famous Protestant minister) had been chosen by the former mayor.
-A wooden church was first built, nicknamed “la baraque” (the hut) and later renamed “Église de la Réconciliation” (Church of Reconciliation) in 1947.
+When the garden city was being built, Henri Sellier envisaged the creation of a Protestant church.
+Still, it wasn't until after the Second World War that the Paris Lutheran Church became the tenant of a garden on Avenue d'Estournelles-de-Constant, near Avenue de Sully, whose name (in homage to the famous Protestant minister) had been chosen by the former mayor.
+A wooden church was first built, nicknamed "la baraque" (the hut) and later renamed "Église de la Réconciliation" (Church of Reconciliation) in 1947.
 In 1954, it was replaced by the Protestant temple of Suresnes, built in stone in the Romanesque and Scandinavian styles.

 After its two main construction phases (1919-1929 and 1949-1958), the garden city comprises 3,300 housing units.